kth-step/VM_SCAMV_intro/README.md

 - exps until first cexp gen:    The id of the experiment that was the first found counterexample.
 Used to compute ``time to first counterexample''.

-In this output we see that SCAM-V generated 450 programs and 18000 experiments, of which 447 experiments were counterexamples.
+In this output we see that Scam-V generated 450 programs and 18000 experiments, of which 447 experiments were counterexamples.
 We can also see that these counterexamples arise from 89 different programs, and that 4709 experiments were inconclusive.